We are proud of our team and workplace as we continue to create opportunities for our employees to learn and build their skill and practice.

 Peer Mental Health Worker roles

-Peer workers are people who apply their lived experience expertise to their role in mental health.
-Peer workers can work across a number of areas in the mental health services.
+Peer Workers are people who apply their lived experience expertise to their role in mental health.
+They can work across a number of areas in the mental health services.
 Their most common role is peer support, directly supporting people experiencing mental illness, or their family and carers, by sharing their lived experience.

 Peer workers support people in their recovery and caring journey as well as improving the capacity of services and systems to do the same.
 The range of roles and functions a peer worker may undertake is growing.
-MIFWA has family and carer peer roles and lived experience peer worker roles.
+MIFWA has family and carer peer roles, as well as lived experience peer worker roles.